-TIME - Sets the time of the delay line (time between repeats).
-When TIME is shown in parenthesis, it is being set automatically by the TEMPO parameter (see below).
+TIME - Sets the time of the delay in milliseconds When TIME is shown in parenthesis, it is being set automatically by the TEMPO parameter (see below).
 Set TEMPO to "NONE" to regain manual control.

 FEEDBK - Sets the amount of delay feedback (a.k.a. regeneration) to determine the number of repeats.